mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 var module = M(window, {
   // Truncate double to integer JS style.
-There is no way
-  // to do it while staying inside asm.js
+  // x | 0 does not validate as asm.js code, so you can't use it inline.
+  // at the same time ~~x would validate as an asm.js code.
+I misread the
+  // spec while writing code and thus decided to use FFI instead of ~~.
+  // In any case the fact that ~~x validates while x|0 does not is very
+  // confusing.
   truncate: function (x) {
     return x | 0;
   }